jonasstr/kit-assignments-downloader/README.md

 ```
 kita add
 ```
 which will guide you through adding your own courses.
-Please consider [contributing]() your newly created courses, so that others will be able to download assignments for them as well.
+Please consider [contributing]() your newly created courses so that others will be able to download assignments for them as well.

 ## License
 [MIT](https://github.com/jonasstr/scripts/blob/master/LICENSE)